On Degrees of Freedom of Projection Estimators with Applications to Multivariate Nonparametric Regression: An Existing Result on DF

 DF is an important concept in statistical modeling as it provides a quantitative description of the amount of fitting performed by a given procedure.
 Despite its fundamental role in statistics, its behavior is not completely well-understood, even for widely used estimators.

+In this section we review an important known result on DF and the divergence of the projection estimator $\hat \bt(\by)$ when $\C$ is a convex polyhedron as defined in \eqref{eq:CvxPoly}; see~\eqref{eq:Proj}.
+We will assume that the reader is familiar with basic concepts from convex analysis (see Section~\ref{sec:convex} in the supplementary material where we provide a review of some basic concepts: polyhedron, cone, normal cone, affine hull, interior, boundary, relative interior, relative boundary, etc).

-In this section we review known results and present a few new results on the DF and the divergence of the projection estimator $\hat \bt(\by)$ (see~\eqref{eq:Proj}) when $\C$ is a convex polyhedron as defined in \eqref{eq:CvxPoly}.
-As shown in the following result, in such a scenario, the divergence of $\hat \bt(\by)$ can be calculated as the dimension of the affine space that $\hat \bt(\by)$ lies on.
+{The following result, due to \citet[Lemma 3.2]{Kato09DF}\footnote{In fact, Lemma 3.2 in~\cite{Kato09DF} provides a more general result about the divergence of the projection estimator $\hat \bt(\by)$ when $\C$ is a closed convex set with piecewise smooth boundary.} and \citet[Lemma 2]{TT12}, shows that the divergence of the projection estimator $\hat \bt(\by)$ onto a convex polyhedron as described in \eqref{eq:CvxPoly} can be calculated as the dimension of the affine space that $\hat \bt(\by)$ lies on.}